 6. Vet Your Agent

-We mentioned above that military families relocating to the Los Angeles area should find a good local agent first thing.
+We mentioned above that military families relocating to the Riverside area should find a good local agent first thing.
 But there’s actually a little more to it than that.
 The agent you choose must not only have experience in this area but must possess the professional agility and adaptability to meet the unique needs of military families.
 Your agent should understand the specialized timelines and requirements and have experience with VA loans, as well as being familiar with the jargon (like PCS) and the difficulty of frequent moves.
 Our agents are experienced and ready to help.
 Discover more!
 (866) 593 7012